Insurance Claim Education • Wind Damage • Inspection-First • Evidence-First

 Evidence that is clear and repeatable

-• A concise summary of findings tied to storm exposure
+• A concise summary tied to the storm window

 Common reasons claims get delayed

-• Unclear photos (no labels, no scale, no slope context)
+• Unclear photos with no labels or slope context

 • No documentation of sealant-strip failure or creasing